 THE LAB determined that an Ambrell EASYHEATTM 4.2 kW, 150-400 kHz induction heating power supply would accomplish the client's objectives.
 A custom-designed single position multiple-turn pancake coil was built to generate the required heating for the application.
 Initial tests were conducted to optimize the power delivered to the assembly.
 Once a satisfactory heating pattern was achieved with the proper coil design, parts were traversed over the coil at a rate of about 45 bottles per minute.
 It was confirmed that the aluminum heated sufficiently to create a bond between the foil and the bottle, meeting the client’s goal.

-As already mentioned, speed and repeatability are two considerable benefits of induction for cap sealing applications like this one.
+s already mentioned, speed and repeatability are two considerable benefits of induction for cap sealing applications like this one.
 Repeatability means you'll get the same result every time, which prevents bottles from leaking and ensures freshness.
 Additionally, induction is ideal for high volume applications, which in this case involved 45 bottles being heated for cap sealing per minute.
 As we saw in this application, the coil design can work perfectly within the workflow of the manufacturing process.

-Visit our cap sealing page to see additional cap sealing application notes.
-And, if you have an application you'd like assessed, contact THE LAB to take advantage of complimentary induction heating application testing from our team of induction application experts.
+If you have an application you'd like assessed, contact THE LAB to take advantage of complimentary induction heating application testing from our team of induction application experts.